Interview: Erna Loock

 The best moment of every wedding for me is seeing the look on the bride and groom’s faces the moment they see each other for the first time.
 That look of complete adoration and love they give each other, and the knowledge that I have the honour of capturing that moment for them, is just the absolute best!

-A big thanks to Erna for chatting with us, you can see more of her work and get in touch here.
+A big thanks to Erna for chatting with us.